 Richard Branson: How to find a mentor

-Much has been said about the importance of mentoring, and why every entrepreneur should find a mentor to help them through setting up a business.
-But how do you go about finding the right person to mentor you?
+How to find a mentor?
+Much has been said about the importance of business coaching, and why every entrepreneur should find a mentor to help them through setting up a growing business.
+But how do you go about finding the right person to mentor you in the long term?

-Fortunately, Branson has three things you can do to help find the perfect mentor…
+Fortunately, Richard has three things you can do to help find the perfect mentor…

 Talk to local business leaders you admire